Vibhav1207/Python-Course/01.Variables/README.md

 integer_number = int(string_number)
 print(integer_number)   # Output: 123
 ```
-# ✅ Boolean Variables
+# ✅ Boolean Datatype

-A boolean variable is used to store one of two values: `True` or `False`.
+A boolean is used to store one of two values: `True` or `False`.
 Booleans are often used in conditional statements and loops to control the flow of a program.

-### Creating Boolean Variables
+### Creating Boolean Datatype

-- You can create a boolean variable by assigning `True` or `False` to a variable name.
+- You can create a boolean  by assigning `True` or `False` to a variable name.

 ```python
 # Example of creating boolean variables